 Of course, each person is different, and different materials could induce allergic reactions in various people in the home, while others remain unaffected.
-This is why it's so important to know your options, and your families individual sensitivities.
+This is why it's so important to know your options and your family's individual sensitivities.

 Spray foam is widely regarded as the best option for those with sensitivities and allergies, however let's take a look at what each option has for you:

-If you've been expereincing new or worsening allergies in your home and are unsure where they're coming from, it’s best to speak to your doctor to discuss possible causes.
-Researching your symptoms is only the first step in figuring out what 's causing the allergic reaction.
+If you've been experiencing new or worsening allergies in your home and are unsure where they're coming from, it’s best to speak to your doctor to discuss possible causes.
+Researching your symptoms is only the first step in figuring out what's causing the allergic reaction.
 With expert knowledge from a doctor, you can confidently consult with an insulation expert about the best insulation material for your attic.

 When selecting insulation for your attic, it’s always recommended that you reach out to an experienced professional for guidance.
 Knowing all the options and the information about those options can only make you more comfortable and secure in paying the money to insulate your home.